-As on the date of this Draft Prospectus, none of the Directors hold any debentures in our Company.
+As on the date of this Prospectus, none of the Directors hold any debentures in our Company.

-Shareholding of Directors including details of qualification shares held by Directors as on the date of this Draft Prospectus
+Shareholding of Directors including details of qualification shares held by Directors as on the date of the Prospectus

-As on the date of this Draft Prospectus, none of the Directors hold any equity shares in our Company.
+As on the date of this Prospectus, none of the Directors hold any equity shares in our Company.